Supervisor/supervisor/README.txt

   is not running as root, this option has no effect.
 Defaut: do not switch users.

+  'log_stdout' -- Send process stdout output to the process logfile.
+  Default: true.

-  'log_stderr' -- Send process stderr output to the process logfile (intermingled with stdout output).
+  'log_stderr' -- Send process stderr output to the process logfile.
   Default: false.

-  'logfile' -- Keep process stdout (and stderr if log_stderr is true) in this file.
+  'logfile' -- Keep process output as determined by log_stdout and log_stderr in this file.
+NOTE: if both log_stderr and log_stdout are true, the output from child stderr and stdout will be intermingled more or less randomly in the log.
 If this is unset or set to 'AUTO', supervisor will automatically choose a file location.
-Set this to NONE to create no log file.
+  If this is set to 'NONE', supervisord will create no log file.
 AUTO log files and their backups will be deleted when supervisord restarts.
 Default: AUTO.

   'logfile_maxbytes' -- The maximum number of bytes that may be consumed by the process log file before it is rotated (suffix